maybebyte/anthesis/linux-cant-do-x.md

 - Linux is good enough for Google--both Android and ChromeOS are based on it.

-## Interested in FLOSS Operating Systems?
+## Interested in FLOSS operating systems?

 See [FLOSS OS recommendations](/os.html).